Egbert Starr Newbury

 Egbert Starr Newbury (September 8, 1843 – February 10, 1880) was the American founder of Newbury Park, California, and the first newspaper reporter in the Conejo Valley, located in Ventura County.
 Born and raised in Michigan, he moved to California in 1871 and settled in the Conejo Valley after buying land there in 1874, one of the first three European Americans to do so.
 He was appointed as the first postmaster in the Conejo Valley, and established the Newbury Park Post Office in 1875 at his house.

 He left Newbury Park after an extended drought (1876-1877) caused him to lose his crops and sheep, and go into bankruptcy.
 He returned with his family to Michigan, settling in Detroit where he found work in a retail store.

 The town of Newbury Park and its post office, and Newbury Road were all named for E.S.
 Newbury.
 A replica of Newbury's home is located at the Tri-Village at the Stagecoach Inn museum in Newbury Park.

 Early life

-Egbert Starr Newbury was born on September 8, 1843 in Jackson, Michigan.
-He grew up as a member of the Presbyterian Church and joined the Republican Party as an adult.
+Egbert Starr Newbury was born on September 8, 1843, in Allegan, Michigan.
+His father, Samuel Newbury Jr was a reverend in the Presbyterian Church, and his mother, Mary Ann Newbury (née Seegeant) was a descendent of doctors and missionaries.
+He was the sixth of seven children. and joined the Republican Party as an adult.

-In 1871 Newbury moved to Southern California and its better climate for health reasons.
-He first settled in Santa Barbara.
-In 1872, he traveled to San Francisco to welcome his friend Fannie Kellogg to California.
-They were old friends from Jackson, and Fannie had recently decided to relocate to the West as well.
+On May 11, 1864, Newbury joined the Union Army during the American Civil War and enlisted with a group of volunteers from Dubuque, Iowa.
+He quickly became a private in the 44th Iowa Infantry Regiment.
+Newbury's regiment was ordered return to Memphis, Tennessee on September 1, 1864, and then home to Davenport, Iowa on September 15, 1864 where he was discharged from service.
+After returning home to Dubuque, Newbury began to suffer a persistent cough and his throat became extremely hoarse which allowed him to barely speak above a whisper.